Roger Federer Stunned In Loss To John Millman At US Open, New York Heat Got The Best Of Him

-Roger Federer is out of the 2018 U.S. Open.
-He fell to John Millman in a 3-6, 7-5, 7-6(7), 7-6(3) match at Arthur Ashe Stadium on Monday night.
+Roger Federer is out of the 2018 US Open.
+He fell to John Millman in a 3-6, 7-5, 7-6(7), 7-6(3) match on Arthur Ashe stadium on Monday night.
 The tennis great said in a new conference after his loss that the heat just got the best of him.

-According to BBC Sport, the five-time U.S. Open champ was stunned by the Australian player, and so was pretty much every tennis fan who watched it all unfold.
+According to BBC Sport, the five-time US Open champ was stunned by the Australian player, and so was pretty much every tennis fan who watched it all unfold.
 Federer was clearly the favorite to make it into the men’s quarterfinals, but it took an unexpected turn.
 This was his first loss to an opponent who is ranked outside of the ATP top 50.
 John Millman is currently ranked No. 55 in the world.
 This will also be his first major quarterfinal.

-Roger Federer admitted that he struggled with the hot weather conditions in the fourth round.
+Roger Federer admitted that he struggled by the hot weather conditions in the fourth round.
 The temperature in New York reached about 90 degrees with the heat index around 100.
 The conditions were brutal, according to Millman.
 He said that it was even hard to hold onto the tennis racket because of all the sweat from the heat.

 The Labor Day match was very tough on Federer.
 He had a total of 76 unforced errors and he also struggled with his serve throughout the match.
 He said that he had trouble getting air and that the circulation just wasn’t there in the stadium.

 The 37-year-old Swiss expressed how it felt saying, “It’s uncomfortable.
-Clearly, you just keep on sweating more and more and more and more as the match goes on.
+Clearly you just keep on sweating more and more and more and more as the match goes on.
 You lose energy as it goes by.”

 "I was just happy that the match was over."